Day

 cultures with a visit to Awegys Secondary School, where you’ll

-Afterwards, enjoy a guided tour of Kampala
+Afterwards, enjoy a guided tour of Kampala.
+See the Royal

 Meals: B, L, D